-These homemade Reese’s Eggs have a smooth peanut butter filling covered in chocolate.
+These homemade Peanut Butter Eggs have a smooth peanut butter filling covered in chocolate.
 Each one is decorated with candy flowers and a personalized name making them the best Easter dessert.
 Surprise the peanut butter cup lovers in your family with one in their Easter basket.

 Reese's eggs are my absolute favorite Easter candy.
 They remind me of going to my Grandpa's farm for egg hunts every year.
 My mom and Grandpa would hide plastic Easter eggs all over his yard for us to find.